 “Indeed, rather than improving the social lives of young ones, social media appears to be having the opposite effect, a theory supported by more and more studies,” Salon writes.

-In response to the app’s launch, Common Sense Media, an independent nonprofit organization focused on kids, media and technology, released a statement calling for transparency in policies surrounding it.
+In response to the app’s launch back in December 2017, Common Sense Media, an independent nonprofit organization focused on kids, media and technology, released a statement calling for transparency in policies surrounding it.